pherephobia/pherephobia/README.md

 - Working Papers:
   - [Why do authoritarian regimes provide welfare program?](https://github.com/pherephobia/Authoritarian.Welfare)
   - [Heterogeneous Democratization: Elite Politics and Economic Sanctions](https://github.com/pherephobia/HeteroDem)
-  - You Scratch My Back and I Scratch Yours: An Explanation of Dyadic Politics of Naming and Shaming (co-author: Chun-Young Park, UGA)
+  - You Scratch My Back and I Scratch Yours: An Explanation of Dyadic Politics of Naming and Shaming <br>
+(co-author: Chun-Young Park, UGA)
 ### Studies on Korean Politics
 - ðŸ’¬ Studies on Korean politics will be labelled with the sticker of **Korean Politics**.